 The point here is that how you see yourself — lovable or not lovable, enough or not enough, worthy or not worthy, etc. — is not set in stone.

 It’s a narrative that you have the power to transform.
 You can release any block in your heart chakra that hinders the free flow of love, acceptance, and worthiness in your relationship with yourself.

 Healing from heartbreak involves opening your heart.
 And, opening your heart begins with opening your heart to yourself.

 Think of it this way: To create an authentic, intimate connection with another person, you must first establish an authentic, intimate relationship with yourself.

 This means being in deep curiosity and acceptance of your own inner world.
 It means understanding and valuing your own genuine needs and boundaries, fears and dreams, and hurts and joys.

 When you can know and accept yourself in this profound way, then you can begin to reach those depths of intimacy with another.

 A blocked heart chakra stops you from healing your broken heart.
 To heal and open your heart again, you first need to allow yourself to grieve.
 Grieving facilitates healing.
 Then, you can open your heart by practicing self-compassion, allowing for self-exploration, and letting yourself be supported.
 As you heal your heart chakra, you heal your relationship with yourself and open your heart to giving and receiving more love in your life.

 If you’re healing from heartbreak, reading about it may not be enough to create the profound healing that you most desire.
-I invite you to schedule a healing session with me so I can help you identify what blocks your heart chakra and support you in releasing those blocks so you can open your heart to new love.
-Book your session today!
+I invite you to schedule a healing session with me so I can help you to identify and release what has been blocking your heart chakra.
+Allow yourself to be supported so you can safely open your heart and experience the love you most desire.